Kelly Hrudey: Broadcasting career

 During the latter years of his playing career, he often joined Hockey Night in Canada as a studio analyst to supplement their playoff coverage if his team missed or was eliminated from Stanley Cup playoffs.
 After retiring, he joined the show full-time as a studio analyst.
 He was featured in the "Behind the Mask" segment with hosts Scott Russell and later Scott Oake during the first intermission of the second game of Saturday night doubleheaders.
 In 2007, Hrudey helped debut Hockey Night in Canada Radio.
 The show originating from Toronto with host Jeff Marek is a three-hour program dedicated to ice hockey.
 The show is broadcast on Sirius XM Channel 122 and 97.
 Hrudey co-hosts Monday and Wednesday from his home studio in Calgary.
 For the 2008–09 season, he began working alongside host Ron MacLean and Elliotte Friedman on HNICs lead studio team.

 Hrudey also made a weekly appearance on the TSN 1040 in Vancouver with Rick Ball.

 With Rogers Media, the parent company of Sportsnet, gaining the sole national rights to the NHL beginning in the 2014–15 season, in August 2014, Hrudey joined Sportsnet full-time to participate in their ice hockey coverage.
 In addition to his Hockey Night in Canada role, he along with Ball became the new announcers for the Calgary Flames regional broadcasts.
+In August 2026, Hrudey announced on X that Sportsnet was not renewing his contract, and thanked the viewers as well as his colleagues both in front of and behind the camera.
+He stated that he was not retiring.